MickaelTomellini/MickaelTomellini/README.md

 Based in  ̴t̴h̴e̴ ̴M̴o̴r̴d̴o̴r̴  ....
 Grand Est in France, I have always been fascinated by programming — whether through video games, books, or movies.
 This passion inspired me to dive deeper into the world of coding, which ultimately led me to become a developer.

 I enjoy building projects that solve real-world problems and create great user experiences.
-Constantly learning and evolving, I’m enthusiastic about open source and collaborating with other developers to improve my skills and contribute to the community.
+Constantly learning and evolving, I’m enthusiastic about collaborating with other developers to improve my skills and contribute to the community.

-Feel free to explore my repositories, and don’t hesitate to reach out if you want to connect or collaborate!
+Feel free to explore my repositories and to reach out if you want to connect or collaborate!

 ---